Mather-Sophi/sophi-for-wordpress/hookdocs/change-supported-post-types.md

 A few things to note:

 1. Where you add this code will depend on your individual setup.
-Often it makes sense to drop these in your main `functions.php` file
+If you are using a custom theme, you can add these to your main `functions.php` file.
+If you're using a public theme, you might want to create a custom plugin to hold these code changes, so you don't lose those changes when you update your theme
 2. The examples here are set up to support any other code that may be using the same filters.
 If you're sure that's not the case, the code can be simplified as needed

 ### Remove a default post type